Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Our passenger side overhead cabinet

-Next at the rear of the van is Outside Van’s standard three-panel aluminum platform bed that goes all the way to the back doors with Outside Van’s exoskeleton cabinet for clothing storage.
-The bed is a queen-sized bed.
-All three panels are secured to the bed rails via spring-loaded threaded fasteners.
-The bed panels can also be removed if I wanted to use the back of the van to move furniture, for example.
+Next, at the rear of the van was Outside Van’s standard three-panel aluminum platform bed that goes all the way to the back doors with Outside Van’s exoskeleton cabinet for clothing storage.
+The bed was a queen-sized bed.
+While we never once removed the bed, the bed panels could also be removed we needed to use the back of the van for something.

-My comforter for those who are curious is the Original Puffy Blanket by Rumpl.
+My comforter is the Original Puffy Blanket by Rumpl.
 It’s a great option for pet owners because it’s machine washable and dog hair doesn’t cling to it.

 Three panel platform bed in Sprinter camper van that is big enough for two adults and two dogs